ggreif/EuroLLVM-Waymarking/README.md

 # Son of `Use`-Diet: 3-bits Encoding

+On today's predominantly 64-bit platforms, pointers are 8-byte aligned

-We have 8 tags for disposal
+We have 8 distinct tags for disposal

 - double digits: `00`, `01`, `10`, `11`
 - 3 stop tags: `q`, `r`, `s` (always in this order)